 Most of us find mathematics difficult or boring.
-We question why we even need to learn maths outside the classroom, and do we even need it in our daily lives.
-As much as we dread it, maths is actually a really fun subject to learn about!
+Why should we question the importance of learning math beyond the classroom and its relevance to our everyday lives?
+As much as we dread it, math is a fun subject to learn about!

 Contrary to popular belief, maths is EVERYWHERE and always present in our daily lives.
 In fact, by learning maths, you’ll be able to make life much more fun and easier!